 In Naples, it is also traditional to have a small glass of water first before drinking coffee, to clean your mouth so that you’ll be able to enjoy the flavour of the coffee better.

 Coffee made in these pots is usually served black.

 When putting the pot on the stove, ensure that the handle isn’t over any flame or the heating element, or you will eventually burn it off or weaken it.
-This also helps to ensure that the handles don’t get too hot to handle.
+This also helps to ensure that the handles don’t get too hot to touch.